sarahciston/codingcare/posts/guide.md

 ### Minimal is accessible

 Sometimes the low-fi answer is the right one.
 When searching for the right tools to build the Creative Code Collective Resource Hub, we went through every possible solution for a database, and landed on a google doc.
 When looking for ways to build the site for the Intersectional AI Toolkit, again we went through what seemed like endless possibilities for platforms, and landed back at simple JAM stack static sites, github pages, or wiki.
 Sometimes the less ambitious choices serve different purposes.
 They offer more access to other audiences.
 They leave the content and data more open and adaptable and legible to friends who might want to interact with it later, or to us as we build or rebuild it one day.
 We embrace minimal computing [cite] as an accessible and aesthetic and political value.

+Google docs to start, like the COVID Creatives Toolkit.
+>"we wanted to offer an open resource focused on free offerings with a global reach that could be maintained by creatives themselves.
+Starting from an open call and a tweet asking for help, the kit’s contents were compiled by 30 curators and countless unnamed contributors worldwide, who came to it from across the arts, technology, community, academia, and gig work."
+>"It is a reflection of the mutual-aid networks built around it, and the challenges they face.
+In the words of the Zapatistas, it is a 'world where many worlds fit.'" @braybrookeTogetherWeDance2020

 **That was always the question: What's the minimal structure necessary to make people feel like they have a container that is safe, and that gives them freedom to move?
 What's the foundation you need to have to facilitate, to have spaciousness.
 But you still need a foundation.
 You still need a a safe structure.**